 Those of you who have watched Quentin Tarantino's Inglourious Basterds or Giuseppe Tornatore's Nuovo Cinema Paradiso would recall how integral to the plot were the use of reels and projection rooms.
-In Inglourious Basterds, the character Shoshanna played by the versatile Melanie Laurent uses the nitrate reels to burn down an entire cinema hall to assassinate Adolf Hitler, while in Cinema Paradiso, the character Alfredo played by Philippe Noiret loses his eyesight in the mishap triggered by the combustible nitrate reels.
+In Inglourious Basterds, the character Shoshanna played by the versatile Melanie Laurent uses the nitrate reels to burn down an entire cinema hall to assassinate Adolf Hitler, while in Cinema Paradiso, the character Alfredo played by Philippe Noiret loses his eyesight in a mishap triggered by the combustible nitrate reels.

 Inflammable and difficult to douse